What Are PFAS? Uses, Risks, Regulations, and Testing Explained

 Bioaccumulation

-Certain PFAS compounds can accumulate in human and animal tissues over time.
+Certain PFAS compounds can accumulate in humans and animals over time.

 - Wildlife